mtlynch/mtlynch.io/content/posts/building-first-homelab-rack/index.md

 ### Check UPS reviews for noise complaints

 Some UPS devices are totally silent and some produce constant noise.
 If it's anywhere near you, take noise into consideration.

+### Get a PoE-enabled switch

+It's a bit silly that I now have 2U of network switches and 2U of patch panels, and I'm only using 11 of the 44 ports, but I guess better to have too much available than too little.

+I regret not looking around more for a managed switch that supported PoE without a noise problem.
+My ideal would be to have a managed switch where at least eight of the ports have PoE without sacrificing fanless operation.

+I want to be able to add rules to devices plugged into my PoE switch, but because it's unmanaged, they all have to share the same rules.

 ### Cage nuts aren't supposed to hurt